Search Results

 - China, Russia, and the US recognize the potential of AI to transform nuclear operations.
 This CNA report outlines steps to reduce AI-linked nuclear risk.

-- the military balance—which in turn shapes leaders’ choices.
-There are opportunities for AI to mitigate nuclear risks in four areas: Nuclear weapons surety Survivability and resilience ...
+- on the difficulty of assessing how AI could affect the military balance—which in turn shapes leaders’ choices.
+There are opportunities for AI to mitigate nuclear risks in four areas: Nuclear weapons ...
 AI in Nuclear Operations Artificial Intelligence in Nuclear Operations China, Russia, and the US recognize the potential of AI to transform nuclear operations.
 This CNA report outlines steps to reduce AI-linked nuclear risk.
-The US, the Russian Federation, and the People’s Republic of China (PRC) have all recognized the revolutionary promise of artificial intelligence (AI), with machines
+Listen to the executive summary The US, the Russian Federation, and the People’s Republic of China (PRC) have all recognized the revolutionary promise of artificial